Social–emotional learning

+There is no scientific evidence that SEL achieves any of these goals due to heavy reliance on self-reporting, not taking into account confounding factors, and lack of controls.

-The application of SEL (and similar educational theories) within public schools has become increasingly controversial since 2020, especially within the United States.
+At the same time, SEL has become increasingly controversial among conservatives since 2020.

 Many studies continue to be conducted, examining the impact of social emotional learning in school curriculum.

 History

 SEL began in the 1960s at the Yale School of Medicine in its Child Study Center.
 There, Professor James Comer started the Comer School Development Program where he focused on the education systems of low-income African-American communities, particularly the elementary schools in New Haven, Connecticut due to their poor academic report cards.
 The school implemented programs that focused on the social and emotional needs of the students.
 The approach spread to the New Haven public schools due to their proximity to Yale University.

 Roger Weissberg, Timothy Shriver, researchers, and educators established the New Haven Social Development program in 1987.
 The Collaborative for Academic, Social, and Emotional Learning (CASEL) was founded in 1994, and participants published Promoting Social and Emotional Learning: Guidelines for Educators in 1997.

 In 2019, the concept of Transformative Social and Emotional Learning (Transformative SEL, TSEL or T-SEL) was developed.
 Transformative SEL aims to guide students to "critically examine root causes of inequity, and to develop collaborative solutions that lead to personal, community, and societal well-being."
 In 2020, CASEL updated the definition of SEL to include a stronger focus on equity, and added information about Transformative SEL as one form of SEL implementation that can focus on equity.
+Some emerging technologies may help educators in SEL programs.